Visa 13.4 - Counterfeit Merchandise

 - Item lacks authenticity markers

-- Brand claims item is fake
+- The brand says the item is fake

 - Product fails authenticity verification